 Some of the benefits of being a member include admission to seminars featuring current topics of interest for business, such as how to use social media to grow their business; online advertising on the BBA website with a link to their business; networking opportunities; and helpful workshops.

-“We need to reach out to our members, as well as the community, to let them know the value of being a BBA member,” Tom added.
+“We need to reach out to our members, as well as the community, to let them know the value of being a BBA member,” Tom said.